learninginvision/SPUDRFs-caffe/README.md

-# Self-Paced Deep Regression Forests with Consideration on Underrepresented Samples
+# Self-Paced Deep Regression Forests with Consideration on Underrepresented Examples

-This repo is for the 2020 ECCV paper [**Self-Paced Deep Regression Forests with Consideration on Underrepresented Samples**](https://arxiv.org/abs/2004.01459v4).
+This repo is for the 2020 ECCV paper [**Self-Paced Deep Regression Forests with Consideration on Underrepresented Examples**](https://arxiv.org/abs/2004.01459v4).

 In this paper we propose a new deep discriminative model – self-paced deep regression forests considering sample uncertainty (SPUDRFs) based on self-paced learning (SPL).
 It builds up a new self-paced learning paradigm: easy and underrepresented samples first.
 This paradigm could be extended to combine with a variety of deep discriminative models.
 Extensive experiments on two computer vision tasks, i.e., facial age estimation and head pose estimation, demonstrate the efficacy of SPUDRFs, where state-of-the-art performances are achieved.